Superboy: Conner Kent

 Conner Kent as Superboy in Teen Titans/Outsiders Secret Files and Origins #2 (Oct.
-2005), art by Darryl Banks and Sean Parsons.
+2005), art and colors by Ian Churchill.

-In 1993, during DC Comics's Death of Superman story, a new Superboy was introduced.
-Rather than simply being an adolescent Clark Kent, this Superboy is a clone created to replace the seemingly dead Superman.
+In 1993, during DC Comics's The Death of Superman story, a new Superboy was introduced.
+Rather than simply being an adolescent Clark Kent, this Superboy is a clone created by Project Cadmus to replace the seemingly dead Superman.
 His initial abilities are based on a form of telekinesis (known as "tactile telekinesis") by which he could fly and simulate Superman's strength and invulnerability.
 Nicknamed "the Kid", Superboy is distinguished from other "Supermen" who appear after the death of Superman by his youth and brash character.
 Though he prefers to be called Superman during the "Reign of the Supermen" storyline, after Superman returns from the dead the Kid accepts the name Superboy for himself and begins his own superhero career.
-He also learns that he is not a clone of Superman, but rather genetically engineered to be as Kryptonian as possible, although his genes originate from the human DNA of Paul Westfield, director of the government sector known as Project Cadmus that had created the Kid.
+He also learns that he is not a clone of Superman, but rather genetically engineered to be as Kryptonian as possible.
+His genetic material came from Paul Westfield, director of Project Cadmus.

 Teen Titans

 In the course of his career, Kon-El becomes involved with several teen superhero groups, notably the Ravers, Young Justice, the Teen Titans, and the Legion of Super-Heroes, and he was featured in comic series devoted to these groups.
 Through his association with them in both Young Justice and the Teen Titans, Kon-El becomes friends with Robin and Impulse, and becomes romantically involved with Wonder Girl.

 Sometime before he joins the Teen Titans, Superboy learns that he had been created from the DNA of both Superman and a human.
 Though he had believed that human to be Paul Westfield, after he joins the Teen Titans he learns that the human is Superman's archnemesis Lex Luthor.
 Moreover, as the clone Superboy was developing, he was brainwashed so that Luthor could have a sleeper agent among the superhero community.
 When Luthor unleashes Kon-El, Superboy comes close to destroying the Teen Titans, but he manages to free himself from Luthor's control before any tragedy occurs.
 Shortly thereafter, Kon-El sacrifices his life to save Earth in a battle with Superboy-Prime during "Infinite Crisis".
 After his death, statues are erected in his honor in Metropolis and Titans Tower.
 Though he coerced Superboy into serving his own purposes, Luthor continues to claim that he views Kon-El as his son.

-In a story published after Kon-El's death, the alternate future Titans known as the Titans Tomorrow, including an older Conner who was cloned from the original, come back in time to the present day.
+In a story published after Kon-El's death, the alternate future Titans known as the Titans Tomorrow, including an older version of Kon-El who was cloned from the original, come back in time to the present day.